okayamat/sinc-colloc-fredholm/README.md

  Improvement of a Sinc-collocation method for Fredholm integral equations of the second kind, BIT Numer.
 Math., Vol. 51 (2011), pp. 339--366.
-2. T. Okayama: Sinc-collocation methods with consistent collocation points for Fredholm integral equations of the second kind, arXiv, submitted.
+2. T. Okayama: Sinc-collocation methods with consistent collocation points for Fredholm integral equations of the second kind, arXiv:2301.12692 [math.NA]